 Think about alumni giving as part of a larger ongoing relationship.
 University fundraising staff know that certain alumni give large amounts of money to their alma mater many times over the span of their lives.
 These VIPs are given special treatment, not just before or after being asked for money, but continuously.

 Even with smaller donors, take the long view.
 Remember that the relationship alumni have with the school, whether they’re VIPs or not, is lifelong.

 Review the fundraising fundamentals

 If you’re new to fundraising, you might want to familiarize yourself with some of our resources about crowdfunding fundamentals, with a focus on how they might apply to your alumni fundraising fundraiser.

 Types of donors

-Generally speaking, there are five types of donors—learn about them in How to Secure the Five Types of Donors for Online Fundraising.
+Generally speaking, there are five types of donors.
 Use your experience to further segment these types within your alumni group.

 Fundraising mistakes to avoid

 Nobody likes getting tripped up by pitfalls that could have been avoided.
-Learn how Successful Fundraisers Avoid These Common Mistakes.
+Learn about mistakes successful fundraisers avoid.

 Overcoming fundraising challenges

 Even if your fundraiser starts with great momentum, you might hit a stall midway through.
-Learn how to deal with this and other challenges in Six Online Fundraising Challenges and How to Overcome Them.
+Learn how to deal with this in our blog post about online fundraising challenges.

 Crowdfunding is key to collecting alumni donations

 Crowdfunding gives education institutions, colleges, and universities a new and powerful tool.
 It allows alumni to both donate and share a fundraiser they support.
 And it can also easily dovetail with your other efforts, including fundraising events.
-Don’t miss your chance to get your share of that $10 billion alumni donation pie.
 If you haven’t set up your GoFundMe crowdfunding fundraiser yet, launch your fundraiser today.